 Yes, you can bring your own food into the Ground for all matches.

-It is also possible to order, online, one of our exclusive picnic hampers for two and collect at the Ground on the day of your visit.
-Orders must be made at least 72 hours prior to the match day.
+It is also possible to order, one of our exclusive Made In Oldstead picnic hampers created by Michelin-starred chef Tommy Banks exclusively for the Lord’s.
+Orders must be made at least 72 hours prior to the match day and you can collect it at the Ground on the day of your visit.

 Find out more and order by clicking here.